Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Experimental Setup

 We created two datasets to evaluate our attacks, each containing both real and GAN-generated images.
 The first dataset contains only images of human faces, while the second contains images of non-human objects.

 \subhead{Human Face Dataset} This dataset consists of real images and GAN-generated images of human faces.
 The GAN-generated images were created using StyleGAN~\cite{stylegankarras2019style}, StyleGAN2~\cite{stylegan2Karras2019}, and StarGAN-v2~\cite{starganv2choi2020}.
 StyleGAN and StyleGAN2 generated images were downloaded from publicly available datasets shared by Nvidia Research Lab~\cite{stylegandatabase, stylegan2database}.
 The StarGAN-v2 generated images were created using pre-trained StarGAN-v2 generator shared at~\cite{starganv2database}.
 The real images were downloaded from FFHQ dataset~\cite{stylegan2Karras2019} and CelebA-HQ dataset~\cite{progankarras2017progressive}.
-In total, the human face dataset contains $66,000$ real images with $44,000$ from FFHQ and $22,000$ from CelebA-HQ; $126,000$ GAN-generated images, $42,000$ using StyleGAN, $42,000$ using StyleGAN2, and $42,000$ using StarGAN-v2.
-The size of all StyleGAN and StyleGAN2 generated images, as well as the real images from the FFHQ and Celeb-A are all $1024\times 1024$ pixels.
-The size of StarGAN-v2 generated images are $256\times 256$.
+In total, the human face dataset contains $66,000$ real images with $44,000$ from FFHQ and $22,000$ from CelebA-HQ; $126,000$ GAN-generated images drawn equally from StyleGAN, StyleGAN2, and StarGAN-v2.

 Next, we partitioned the data into two disjoint training sets, the \textit{D-set} and the \textit{A-set}, as well as an evaluation set \textit{Eval-set}.
 The \textit{D-set} was used to train the victim forensic CNN detectors.
 It contains $60,000$ GAN-generated images drawn equally from StyleGAN, StyleGAN2 and StarGAN-v2; and $60,000$ real images with $40,000$ from FFHQ and $20,000$ from CelebA-HQ.
 The \textit{A-set} was used to train the proposed attack.
 Since training the proposed attack only requires GAN-generated images, \textit{A-set} contains $60,000$ GAN-generated images drawn equally from StyleGAN, StyleGAN2 and StarGAN-v2.